ZeroDarkAlpha/odin-recipes/README.md

 I am presently working on my Odin Project recipes, finding it somewhat mundane.
 I look forward to when I can incorporate some CSS and JS into this!

-__
+\_\_

-## Looking Ahead!
+## Looking Ahead

 I would like to jump on CSS and JS as soon as possible.
 Adding some script functionality to my front-end would be nice!
 I'm also hoping this job offer-like situation pulls through.
 It's my dream to work formally in IT.
 Rather than struggle as a freelancer as I lack experience and network growth.